 Quick Start, Set up a LabRat and Logging Inator#

-This is a guide to get startd logging with LabRat and a Inator logging device.
+This is a guide to get start logging with LabRat and a Inator logging device.
+Currently LabRat is at an early stage of development with lots likely to change.

 Requirements